What’s inside your cigarettes and how do these chemicals affect you?

 The CBQ method is a psychology-based method- it involves no drugs or medications.
 It has 4 quit smoking stages that are designed to remove the desire for cigarettes and change how you think about smoking and break the habit.

 These 4 stages help you reprogram your brain so you can stop seeing cigarettes as a friend or as a crutch.
-The CBQ Method has helped thousands of people quit smoking for good.
-And it’s the same method I talk about in my TED talk.
+Over the last decade, the CBQ Method has reached and helped millions of people quit smoking for good.